-With its imposing build and friendly gaze, the American Bully XXL appeals to many lovers of powerful dogs.
+With its imposing build and friendly gaze, the American Bully XXL attracts many enthusiasts of powerful dogs.
 But behind the muscular silhouette sometimes lie specific vulnerabilities.
-Between stressed joints, cardiac predispositions, and skin sensitivities, every breeder or owner must understand the health issues to act proactively.
-This article explores the most common conditions in this gentle giant, before detailing best practices to prevent them.
+Between stressed joints, cardiac predispositions, and skin sensitivities, every breeder or owner must understand the health stakes to act proactively.
+This article explores the most frequent conditions in this gentle giant, before detailing best practices to prevent them.

-The specificities of the American Bully XXL and their impacts on health
+The Specificities of the American Bully XXL and Their Impact on Health

-The American Bully XXL is not just born big: its skeleton, musculature, and metabolism reflect a selection where volume is paramount.
-This results in a robust bone structure but sometimes put under severe strain from a very young age.
+The American Bully XXL is not just born big: its skeleton, musculature, and metabolism reflect a selection where volume takes precedence.
+This results in a robust bone structure but sometimes subjected to heavy strain from a very young age.
 A puppy that is too heavy or too active may experience slowed or deformed growth.
 Conversely, an overweight adult will suffer additional pressure on the joints and heart.

-Breeders favor XXL format lines, but this can exacerbate hip or elbow dysplasia, already common in molosser breeds.
+Breeders favor XXL-sized lines, but this can exacerbate hip or elbow dysplasia, already common in molosser breeds.
 The choice of sires, ideally screened via official radiographs, largely determines the risk.
 Even when the parents are healthy, too rapid growth or nutritional deficiencies can trigger joint pathologies.

-In the first weeks, an adapted exercise program—neither too intense nor too light—ensures balanced bone development.
-The veterinarian can propose progressive radiographic assessments, especially for the hips.
+In the first weeks, a tailored exercise program—neither too intense nor too light—ensures balanced bone development.
+The veterinarian can propose progressive radiographic assessments, particularly for the hips.
 Without this monitoring, it becomes difficult to correct a conformation defect before it crystallizes into chronic pain.

 For a companion often weighing more than 50 kg as an adult, every step heavily stresses the hips and elbows.
 Joint pathologies are therefore common and can appear as early as 6–8 months.

 This malformation of the acetabulum and femoral head results in progressive stiffness and variable lameness.
-At an advanced stage, osteoarthritis is observed, with sharp pain when standing or climbing stairs.
+At an advanced stage, osteoarthritis is observed, with sharp pains when standing or climbing stairs.

 To limit the risk: monitor body condition score, avoid excessive jumping exercises before 12 months of age, and favor soft ground rather than concrete.

-Less publicized, elbow dysplasia manifests as front limb lameness, sometimes intermittent.
+Less publicized, elbow dysplasia manifests as a front leg lameness, sometimes intermittent.
 It results from uneven development of the three ossification centers of the ulna.
 Early screening allows for less invasive management (physiotherapy, occasional anti-inflammatory treatment).

 Osteoarthritis

-Often secondary to dysplasia or an old trauma, osteoarthritis manifests as morning stiffness and reluctance to move.
-Supplementation with chondroprotectors (glucosamine, chondroitin) and hydrotherapy sessions can significantly improve quality of life.
+Often secondary to dysplasia or an old trauma, osteoarthritis is characterized by morning stiffness and reluctance to move.
+The use of chondroprotective agents (glucosamine, chondroitin) and hydrotherapy sessions can significantly improve quality of life.

 Condition No. 2: Heart Problems